Erichthonius (son of Hephaestus): Birth

 Athena gave the box to the three daughters (Herse, Aglaurus and Pandrosus) of Cecrops, the king of Athens, and warned them never to look inside.
-Pandrosus obeyed, but Herse and Aglaurus were overcome with curiosity and opened the box, which contained the infant and future-king, Erichthonius ("troubles born from the earth," following another etymology).
+Pandrosus obeyed, but Herse and Aglaurus, overcome with curiosity, opened the box containing the infant and future-king, Erichthonius ("troubles born from the earth" following another etymology).
 (Sources are unclear regarding how many sisters participated.)
-The sisters were terrified by what they saw in the box: Either a snake coiled around an infant, or an infant that was half-human and half-serpent.
+The sisters were terrified by what they saw in the box: either a snake coiled around an infant, or an infant that was half-human and half-serpent.
 They went insane and threw themselves off the Acropolis.
-Other accounts state that they were killed by the snake.
+Other accounts state that the snake killed them.

-An alternative version of the story is that Athena left the box with the daughters of Cecrops while she went to fetch a limestone mountain from the Pallene peninsula to use in the Acropolis.
+An alternative version of the story recounts that Athena left the box with the daughters of Cecrops while she went to fetch a limestone mountain from Pallene to use in the Acropolis.
 While she was away, Aglaurus and Herse opened the box.
-A crow saw them open the box, and flew away to tell Athena, who fell into a rage and dropped the mountain she was carrying (now Mt.
-Lykabettos).
+A crow saw them open the box, and flew away to tell Athena, who fell into a rage and dropped the mountain she was carrying, which became Mount Lycabettus.
 As in the first version, Herse and Aglaurus went insane and threw themselves to their deaths off a cliff.